IvanENERGY/Mark_Your_Loan/readme.md

 <img src="https://github.com/user-attachments/assets/b13ece6e-11a4-499a-824f-5a03bb639bdd"/>

 <p>Mark Your Loan is an application which allows users to record the amount they borrow from friends and the amount they help friends to pay. </p>
 <p>The application is simple and easy to use,  users can insert borrowing records and helping records, view the list of records at anytime.
-They can also select a specific friends to see the records related to that friend. </p>
+They can also select a specific friend to see the records related to that friend. </p>
 <p>The application supports English and Chinese.</p>
 <p>**Network not required</p>
 <p>**All data are stored in your phone local storage, no data would be exposed to the network.</p>